HedvigS/personal-cookbook/R/cldf_for_dummies.md

   Parameter_ID)
 - ParameterTable -\> parameters.csv (contains minimally ID, Name) etc.

-The json-meta data file says which table is in which file, **you can’t always bank on LanguageTable being in languages.csv**.
+The json-meta data file says which table is in which file, it’s specified as the url of the table which conforms to a certain CLDF-standard, for example for `LanguageTable`. **You can’t always bank on LanguageTable being in languages.csv**. `pycldf` and `rcldf` can handle this for you, i.e. look up in the json what table is where and set all that up.

 Each table is usually tied to several pre-defined CLDF standards for the content.
 For example, FormTables need to have the columns “ID”, “Form”